-The Halifax, Dartmouth, Herring Cove, and Eastern Passage facilities use ultraviolet (UV) light to disinfect the wastewater.
-This process uses large amounts of electric power to run the UV lights.
-Shutting off the UV systems during the winter months would reduce electricity usage, lower greenhouse gas emissions related to UV light power consumption, increase time for maintenance of the UV systems and potentially extended UV equipment life at these facilities.
+The Halifax, Dartmouth, Herring Cove, and Eastern Passage facilities use ultraviolet (UV) light to disinfect wastewater.
+This process uses large amounts of electricity to run the UV lights.
+Shutting off the UV systems during the winter months can reduce electricity usage, lower greenhouse gas emissions related to UV light power consumption, increase time for maintenance of the UV systems and potentially extended UV equipment life at these facilities.

 The clarity of the water in the Harbour will not be affected, nor will there be any smell related to the implementation of the seasonal disinfection program.
 Full screening of floatables and all other treatment processes will continue to operate year-round.

 Wastewater at each facility will still undergo all the other stages of treatment to remove floating, suspended and settled solids and organic matter.
 The treated wastewater discharged into the harbour will be of the same quality as always but will have higher bacteria levels during the seasonal disinfection period (November 1 to April 30).

 When the UV lights are activated in the spring (and in December at Herring Cove WWTF to accommodate harbour Polar Bear swims) bacteria levels are expected to drop to safe swimming levels within 2-3 days.

 During the winter period, there is little or no direct contact use of the Harbour, other than the Polar Bear swim).